Low-Frequency Electromagnetic Simulation Software

-The simulator calculates the cumulative magnetic field produced by all configured components and visualizes the magnetic field distribution using contour (iso) lines.
-Both the iso lines and all electromagnetic components can also be viewed in three-dimensional mode, giving a detailed and realistic representation of the electromagnetic environment.
+Both the electromagnetic sources and the resulting field distribution can also be viewed in three-dimensional mode, providing a clear and realistic representation of the electromagnetic environment.

 Questions?
 We love to help!